XIA-LIYI/bandwidthchain/README.md

-# computing cluster automation script
+# SoC computing cluster automation script

 ## Basic Usage
 1. `git clone` the project into `~/cluster_tool`, and then `cd ~/cluster_tool`